gpestana/peppersource/README.md

 to offer incentives to clients who allocate disk space and bandwidth by storing and distributing software bundles.

-Pepper source exposes a single primitive which provides **storage**, **replication**,
-**security**, **notification mechanisms** and **incentives** for software releases by leveraging the IPFS protocol stack and distributed file system.
+Pepper source exposes primitives to provide **storage**, **replication**,  **security**, **notification mechanisms** and **incentives** for software releases by leveraging the IPFS protocol stack and distributed file system.

 ### Security

 Pepper source provides a transparent mechanism for verifying content integrity of the software release and identity of the provider:

 - The software binaries are signed by the software provider before uploading it to IPFS.
 The signature is performed using asymmetric crypto algorithms so that